NicoloMoretti/barracks/docs/scripting-guide.md

 But Barracks would refuse to let you use 'scout-type' inside the commands you want to, since it would tell you the constant is a number and not necessarily a parameter of class unit line.

-To avoid that you have to do define a parameter alias:
+To avoid that you have to define a parameter alias:

 #### Parameters